Canned Answers to Stale Objections

 Are

-they?
-Then why do they pray for the Pope
+Then why does the Mission pray for the Pope and the local bishop by name

-and the local bishop by name in the Rosary recited daily in their chapel?
+in the Rosary of Reparation recited daily in their chapel?
 Why do they pray for the Pope and the local

 bishop in every Mass offered in their chapel?

-those in communion with him.
-If it is
+communion with the Pope in Rome or with those in communion with him.
+If it is true that the members of Ss.
+Peter

-true that the members of Ss.
-Peter & Paul have failed to hold communion
+& Paul have failed to hold communion with the local bishop and the pope,

-with the local bishop and the pope, why have they formally petitioned for their
+why have they formally petitioned for their official judgment regarding

-official judgment regarding matters of Faith and Morals?
 The Masses offered at Ss.
-Peter & Paul
+Peter & Paul Roman Catholic Mission are

-Roman Catholic Mission are open to the public.
-Since you are advising Catholics not to
+open to the public.
+Since you are

-attend their Masses, are you refusing “communion” with them?
-Who then is guilty of “schism”?
+with them?
+Who then is guilty of

 ·